BrettMayson/HEMTT/book/rhai/scripts/index.md

 ## Calling from Hooks

-Scripts can be called from hooks using `HEMTT.script(<script>)`.
+Scripts can be called from other scripts or from hooks using `HEMTT.script(<script>)`.
 The script will still only have access to the real file system.

 The script can return a value that will be passed back to the hook.